amlalejini/event-driven-gp_benchmarking/adventures/t_maze/NOTES.md

 ## Implementation-specific Details
 How am I actually coding up these t-maze evaluations?

+General note: the experiment implementation is implemented as a web of Empirical Signals.
+This makes tracing program flow to figure out what exactly is going on more challenging, but it makes the experiment itself more easily configurable.

 **Sensing** <br>
 How do agents sense their location in the grid?
 There are a few sensing options that could be made available to agents:
 - Auto-trigger events (corresponding to current grid position) everytime we need an action (i.e. actions are given in response to events).
 E.g., there would be an initial 'start' event, and every time the agent performs an action before time is up, there would be an event corresponding to the grid cell the agent is currently occupying.
 Or, only trigger an event when an event moves to a *new* cell.